DanWaheed/VoxelExtraPlugin/README.md

 Additionally, if you want the best results make sure it's G16.

-I have a Box Blur for G8 to remove the banding which results do to the lower pixel depth.
+I have a Box Blur for G8 to remove the banding *which is due to the lower pixel depth*

 ![image](https://github.com/DanWaheed/VoxelExtraPlugin/assets/117957636/18fac62b-fa2b-4f7c-955e-198ae42ec3a5)